-On October 4, 2012, the Company completed the formation of a joint venture that owns and operates Fountain Square located in Reston, Virginia.
-The joint venture partner contributed the property valued at approximately \$385.0 million and related mortgage indebtedness totaling approximately \$211.3 million for a nominal 50% interest in the joint venture.
+Noncontrolling Interest-Redeemable Interest in Property Partnership approximately \$385.0 million and related mortgage indebtedness totaling approximately \$211.3 million for a nominal 50% interest in the joint venture.
 The Company contributed cash totaling approximately \$87.0 million for its nominal 50% interest, which cash was distributed to the joint venture partner.
 Pursuant to the joint venture agreement (i) the Company has rights to acquire the partner's nominal 50% interest and (ii) the partner has the right to cause the Company to acquire the partner's interest on January 4, 2016, in each case at a fixed price totaling approximately \$102.0 million in cash.
-The fixed price option rights expire on January 31, 2016.
+The fixed price option rights expire on January 31, 2016 (See Note 12).
 The Company is consolidating this joint venture due to the Company's right to acquire the partner's nominal 50% interest.
-The Company initially recorded the noncontrolling interest at its acquisition-date fair value as temporary equity, due to the redemption option existing outside the control of the Company.
+The Company recorded the noncontrolling interest at its acquisition-date fair value as temporary equity, due to the redemption option existing outside the control of the Company.
 The Company accretes the changes in the redemption value quarterly over the period from the acquisition date to the earliest redemption date using the effective interest method.
-The Company records the accretion after the allocation of net income and distributions of each flow to the proproprioral partner account balance.
+The Company records the accretion after the allocation of net income and distributions of cash flow to the noncontrolling interest account balance.